wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

 `publishMessage` will output a `sequence` (uint64) that is used in conjunction with `emitterChainID` and `emitterAddress` to retrive the generated VAA from the Guardian Network.

 > How Batch VAAs are generated
 >
-> There are two mechanisms that allow messages to be Batched together that represent a base and more advanced level of compsability.
+> There are two mechanisms that allow messages to be Batched together that represent a base and more advanced level of composability.
 >
 > 1. All messages originating from the same transaction will be batched together.
 > 2. Messages that originate from the same transaction and are assigned the same nonce are additionally batched together.
 >
 > _Note: Single VAAs will always be emitted for each message within a transaction, regardless of if a message is included in a batch or not._
 >
 > Here is an example of how messages generated from the same transaction may be batched together:
 >
 > A transaction X that generates 6 messages [A, B, C, D, E, F] that are assigned `nonce` [1, 2, 2, 3, 3, 4] respectively will generate the following VAAs:
+>
 > - (1) full transaction batch VAA
 >   - [A, B, C, D, E, F]
 > - (2) smaller batch VAA